What is this?

-The role of the mediator is to help parties reach a solution to their problem and to arrive at an outcome that both parties are happy to accept.
+Mediation is a flexible process that can be used to settle disputes in consumer, contractual or employment disputes.
+Mediation helps parties do a dispute reach a solution and to arrive at an outcome that all are happy to accept.

+A mediator will avoid taking sides, making judgements or giving guidance.
+They are simply responsible for developing effective communications and building consensus between the parties.
+The focus of a mediation meeting is to reach a common-sense settlement agreeable to both parties in a case.
 Mediation is a voluntary process and will only take place if both parties agree.
-It is a confidential process where the terms of discussion are not disclosed to any party outside the mediation hearing.
+It’s confidential and the terms of discussion are not disclosed to any party outside the mediation hearing.

 If parties are unable to reach an agreement, they can still go to court.
 Details about what went on at the mediation will not be disclosed or used at a court hearing as it operates under the “without prejudice” rule.